technomancy/syme/README.md

 # Syme

+This project is no longer maintained; if you want to do this kind of pairing I recommend you try [tmate](https://tmate.io) instead.

 Instant collaboration on GitHub projects.

 > Almost in the act of stepping on board, Gabriel Syme turned to the gaping Gregory.